 Decorative Features: Exterior window and door moldings, fascia trim

 Siding Material(s): Aluminum

 Roof Style: Eave front gable end

 Window Style(s): 6/1 double hung originals, 6-paned originals

 No. of Entrances and Placement: One front door on the west elevation.

-Chimneys and Placement: One exterior brick chimneys on the north façade.
+Chimneys and Placement: One interior brick chimney at the rear of the house

 Architectural Style: Vernacular Turn of the Century Folk